 Curtain walls are another common application of stainless steel in architecture.
 They are usually made of glass, but they can also be made of stainless steel.
 Stainless steel curtain walls are durable and have a high resistance to corrosion.

-Stainless steel is also used for roofing.
+Stainless steel is also suitable for roofing.
 It is available in a variety of colors and finishes.
 Stainless steel roofs are durable and have a low maintenance cost.

 5. Interior design

-Stainless steel is often used in interior design.
-It is available in a variety of finishes, including brushed, mirror-like and matte.
+Stainless steel is also often suitable for interior design.
+It is available in a variety of finishes, including brushed, mirror-like, and matte.
 Stainless steel can give a room a sleek and modern appearance.

-Stainless steel is also used for a variety of hardware applications.
-It is available in a variety of finishes, including brushed, mirror-like and matte.
-Stainless steel hardware is often used in public spaces and office settings.
+Stainless steel is also suitable for a variety of hardware applications.
+It is available in a variety of finishes, including brushed, mirror-like, and matte.
+Stainless steel hardware is often suitable for public spaces and office settings.